 There was a written complaints procedure in place.
 This was available to all patients in the waiting area.
 Details were also included within the patient information leaflet and statement of purpose.
+A system was in place to log formal and informal complaints and concerns.
+At the point of inspection, no complaints had been received by the practice.

-We discussed the mechanism for actively seeking patient feedback, which is done by providing patients with survey forms at the end of their treatment.
-Patients are also able to give feedback via social media.
-In addition, a comments box is located by the reception desk.
-There was a 'you said, we did' poster in the waiting area to show that actions were taken on as a result of feedback.
+We discussed the mechanism for actively seeking patient feedback, which was done by providing patients with survey forms and text messages at the end of their treatment.
+Patients were also able to give feedback via social media.
+In addition, a comments box was located in the waiting area.